microsoft/react-native-devblog/README.md

 We want to empower everyone at Microsoft to be able to create content for the React Native DevBlog; in order to do so, we have prepared an issue template for [pitching ideas and proposing content](https://github.com/microsoft/react-native-devblog/issues/new?assignees=&labels=pitch&template=pitch-idea.yml&title=%5BPitch%5D%3A+) that the author would like to work on.

 First time authors **need** to pitch their idea via this method.
 Recurring authors can jump directly to step #3 if they feel their proposal is solid, but we'd suggest to still go first via an issue for pitching.

+Please remember that since this repository is public, all the information you will be sharing in your pitch should be shareable with the general public!
+If there are aspects of your idea that you might want to pre-discuss privately first, reach out to the editorial team.

 ### 2. Idea gets approved